82magnolia/n_imagenet/README.md

 In addition, you must install pytorch_scatter.
 Follow the instructions provided in the [pytorch_scatter github repo](https://github.com/rusty1s/pytorch_scatter).
 You need to install the version for torch 1.7.1 and CUDA 10.1.

 ### Dataset Setup
-Before you move on to the next step, please download N-ImageNet.
+Before you move on to the next step, please download N-ImageNet along with `train_list.txt` and `val_list.txt` from [here](https://zenodo.org/record/6388221#.Y51iJNJBw5k).
 Once you download N-ImageNet, you will spot a structure as follows. **Note:** If you are using mini N-ImageNet, after downloading you will need to re-structure the directory as below, namely move all the validation data below `extracted_val` and all the training data below `extracted_train`.
 ```
 N_Imagenet
 ├── train_list.txt